2023–2025 Sundhnúkur eruptions: Grindavík and residents

+Schools in Grindavík resumed in August 2026, nearly three years after the town was evacuated in November 2023.
+Approximately 40 students ranging from kindergarten through upper secondary school were enrolled, representing a substantial reduction from the approximately 550 students before the evacuation.
+Arrangements now include evacuation and safety plans for students and staff.
+This decision to resume schooling was made amid continued uncertainty as some geophysicists stated that reopening schools involved a degree of risk and emphasised the need to remain vigilant because of the possibility of renewed eruptions.
+Although the eruptive episode may have ended, continued land uplift may be an indication that further volcanic activity is possible.
+During the Krafla Fires, there were two intervals of nearly three years between eruptions, demonstrating that prolonged pauses can occur within a similar eruptive series.
+Earlier in 2026, the Icelandic government had opposed the announcement by the Grindavík municipal council that schools in the town would reopen, stating that the necessary conditions for doing so had not been established.
+The municipal council, however, argued that the resumption of schooling was a fundamental prerequisite for the restoration and long-term recovery of the town.

 The earthquakes in Grindavík had a profound impact on infrastructure and residences, leading to over 500 reports of property damage to the Natural Catastrophe Insurance of Iceland.
 Of these, at least 74 properties were deemed uninhabitable, with three being completely destroyed by direct lava contact.
 As of November 2023, the insurance fund held approximately ISK 57 billion, with a total of over ISK 15 billion anticipated to be disbursed for claims related to the ongoing seismic and volcanic activity.
 Two weeks following the beginning of the events, a thorough damage assessment was initiated and is still ongoing.
 The estimated damages to residential properties in the town are approximately ISK 6.5 billion.
 Initially, the total cost of all structural damages was projected to reach ISK 10 billion, but current estimates suggest it could rise to between ISK 16 and 17 billion.
-Since November 2023, the Icelandic government’s total direct expenditure on the natural disasters in Grindavík and the surrounding area has reached roughly ISK 87 billion.
+Since November 2023, the Icelandic government's total direct expenditure on the natural disasters in Grindavík and the surrounding area has reached roughly ISK 87 billion.